OSGeo/OSGeoLive-doc/en/quickstart/virtualbox_quickstart.rst

 Increase Display Size
 ---------------------
-You can then add the virtual boots tools which support higher screen resolution support, copy and past between guest and host, graphics acceleration, and more.
+You can then add the virtual boots tools which support higher screen resolution support, copy and paste between guest and host, graphics acceleration, and more.

 Make sure you're computer is connected to the internet.